khudgins/documentation/automation/deployment_configuration/load_balancers.rst

     data centers (zones) can be specified prior to launch.
 This setting is non-sensical for VM-based load balancing where no such option exists.

-There are three types load balancer that can be provisioned within enStratus:
+There are three types load balancer that can be provisioned within Enstratius:

 #. **Cloud**